Creature from the Black Lagoon: The Musical

 Creature From the Black Lagoon: The Musical was a live performance show formerly located at the Universal Studios Hollywood theme park in Los Angeles, California.
-It debuted on July 1, 2009, replacing Fear Factor LIVE.
-As of March 9, 2010, this show was officially closed.
+It debuted on July 1, 2009, replacing Fear Factor Live.
+On March 9, 2010, this show was officially closed.

 The musical at Universal Studios Hollywood was loosely based on the basic plot of the 1954 Universal film.